 Read the whole recipe.
 The prep instructions are displayed in the ingredient list, directly under the item they apply to.
 You can either do all your prep before you start, or as you get to each item in the method.

 Preheat the oven to 200°C. Boil the kettle.
-Spread out the sweet potato wedges and rosemary sprigs on a roasting tray, coat in oil, and season.
+Spread out the Sweet Potato wedges and rosemary sprigs on a roasting tray, coat in oil, and season.
 Roast in the hot oven for 30-35 minutes until cooked through and starting to crisp, shifting halfway.

 SOME SAUCY PREP